Code-the-Dream-School/python-essentials-v2/lessons/12AdvancedDataVisualizationTechniques.md

 streamlit run dashboard_app.py
 ```

-If you completed the Streamlit lesson, add and commit the additional folder and files created.
+Once you hvae completed the Streamlit lesson, add and commit the folder and files created.

 ## Conclusion
  You now know how to: